 - Member of the Chartered Institute of Patent Attorneys

 M.Eng.
 (Hons), Electronic Engineering with Computer Science, University College London, 2014

-In his third year, Sam worked on a research project in photonics, modelling moth-eye anti-reflective nanostructures for use in thermochromic smart windows.
-In his fourth year, he worked on electrospinning organic nanofibres, developing software that could model an electric field surrounding electrospinning apparatus to aid in development of medical devices.
+During his studies at UCL, Sam worked on a research project in photonics, modelling moth-eye anti-reflective nanostructures for use in thermochromic smart windows.
+He also worked on electrospinning organic nanofibres, developing software that could model an electric field surrounding electrospinning apparatus to aid in development of medical devices.